epfl-ada/ada-2024-project-datadruids/README.md

 - [Revenues from TMDB (2024)](https://www.kaggle.com/datasets/asaniczka/tmdb-movies-dataset-2023-930k-movies)

 More information about the datasets can be found in the `data/README.md` file.
 The merging process below is executed in the Jupyter Notebook `books_movies_cleaning`, which produces the final dataset.
-The final dataset is uploaded on github and used in the `results.ipynb` file.
+The final dataset is uploaded on GitHub and used in the `results.ipynb` file.

 ### Merging Process